 Occasionally this takes the form of a single enemy who simply mimics the other bosses' attack patterns.
 While not quite to the spirit of the trope, it does technically count if you're simply fighting a lot of bosses back to back without a rest, but the bosses are all new.
 Some games feature the Boss Rush as an optional extra mode after the normal game is completed, rather than taking place near the end of the game.

-It's a bonus if the Boss Rush is actually explained.
+It's a bonus if the Boss Rush is actually explained (if not, it could be considered as a special case of Artifact Mook instead).
 Part of the reason this trope exists is to reuse assets made for unique bosses on the already limited memory constraints of classic games.
 Most of the time, it's just an extra challenge.

 Ninja Gaiden II justifies this when you eventually go To Hell and Back.
 Along the way, you meet all four of the major bosses that you've killed before, kill them in hell, fight the evil ninja who started the whole damn thing, save the girl, and THEN you get to the final boss.